Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 ---

-> **Author's note  on environment:** Where they battled the moebius just now, the ground paved with red grass, low undergrowth with red leaves that stood about a meter or two, a waterfall somewhere, surrounded by cliffs, habitats to volffs, eagles with 4 wings (two above the other two, called "quadwing"), almost bald trees with their rare leaves dyed silver, some deers like those from Yzana Plains, is called **Melnath's Shoulder**, located in the Aetia Region.
+> **Writer's note  on environment:** Where they battled the moebius just now, the ground paved with red grass, low undergrowth with red leaves that stood about a meter or two, a waterfall somewhere, surrounded by cliffs, habitats to volffs, eagles with 4 wings (two above the other two, called "quadwing"), almost bald trees with their rare leaves dyed silver, some deers like those from Yzana Plains, is called **Melnath's Shoulder**, located in the Aetia Region.

 ---